Tag Archives: Culture

 Ciccia“, although it means fat or meat in Tuscany, can also be a term of endearment for a girl.
 Don’t ask me why.
 I was quite taken aback the first time someone greeted me with a hearty “Ciao, ciccia!”
 (Disclaimer: I don’t know how widely used this is outside of Tuscany).
 A guy might call a girl little or his little one, as in, “Ciao, piccola”, but it has nothing to do with size or stature.
 It’s simply a term of endearment.

-If someone is “in gamba” it means they’re on the ball, and if they’re “ingambatissimo/a” it means they’re really on the ball.
+If someone is “in gamba” it means they’re on the ball, and if they’re “ingambatissimo” it means they’re really on the ball.
 They’re cute and/or nice if they’re “carino/a” and they’re “gentile” if they’re kind.
 Someone who is “simpatico/a” is kind or friendly, and someone who is “sexy” is, well, sexy.
 “Sincero/a” is also a compliment, as Italians seem to prize sincerity, and this can also be shown by calling someone “semplice” or simple.
 (For a little anecdote about the first time I encountered that one, click here).

 Someone who is “affascinante” is attractive, and someone who is “intelligente” is smart.
 Hopefully this is the same someone.
 Add “molto” to the front of just about anything and you’ve amplified your compliment right there.